 This week I have been on Annual Leave from my day job.
 Have I still been working though?
 Absolutely.
 This blog is very much my baby at the moment so I have used some of my time to install a new theme, play around with the layout and generally give it a bit of love.

-I recently talked about why I enjoyed playing Taonga and the sense of achievement it gave me completing new levels.
+I recently talked about why I enjoyed playing Taonga and the sense of achievement it gave me to complete new levels.
 Well, this week I have been playing it like a Military operation, I have written list of what needs doing when and I have set timers to remember to do actions when I can.

 I have begun the epic task of categorising all my Craft Supplies and this is going to be a massive undertaking and it will require a lot of time and effort to complete the project.